-Whilst we have been with NatWest for nearly 30 years, banking services have traditionally been re-tendered or renegotiated every 3 years to ensure that the level of prices reflect efficiency savings achieved by the supplier and current pricing trends.
-The council retendered for Banking Services using the Government Framework in 2016.
-This resulted with our present providers NatWest being awarded the contract which resulted in considerable savings for the Authority.
-We have exercised our contract extension option and the Natwest are currently working on revised contract prices which we can then use to determine whether we benchmark or go out to tender next year.
+Whilst we have been with NatWest for over 30 years, banking services have traditionally been retendered or renegotiated every 3 years to ensure that the level of prices reflect efficiency savings achieved by the supplier and current pricing trends.
+The council retendered for Banking Services using the Government Framework in 2021.
+This resulted with our present providers NatWest being awarded the contract, which resulted in considerable savings for the Authority.
+The current contract expired at the end of March 2024 and a benchmarking exercise was undertaken with other Lancashire districts to ensure value for money is still being achieved.